rebrec/hurry/docs/guides/setup-the-build-environment/setup-the-build-environment.md

 For this purpose, you will have to install differents elements that you may partially already have:

-- Git: This is the tool in charge of handling code versioning on our project.
+- **Git**: This is the tool in charge of handling code versioning on our project.
-- Node.JS: this is the Javascript engine that will be in charge of running the core components of Hurry.
+- **Node.JS**: this is the Javascript engine that will be in charge of running the core components of Hurry.
-- Yarn package manager
+- **Yarn** package manager
-- A recent version of Powershell: even if it's not mandatory, most actions performed by Hurry will execute Powershell scripts.
+- A recent version of **Powershell**: even if it's not mandatory, most actions performed by Hurry will execute Powershell scripts.
 If you don't have Powershell, most plugins you may try to use won't work properly.
-- An IDE: even if it is not mandatory, most of us use an IDE, if you don't have one yet, you may give a try to Visual Studio Code (it's free, it's OpenSource, it looks pretty and it just work for coding in Node.js)
+- An **IDE**: even if it is not mandatory, most of us use an IDE, if you don't have one yet, you may give a try to **Visual Studio Code** (it's free, it's OpenSource, it looks pretty and it just work for coding in Node.js)

 ## Download Tools